Managing SSH Keys and Key Pairs for Linux Instances

 Managing SSH Keys

 SSH keys can be managed from the Tools and Utilities > SSH Key Pairs section on the main navigation panel.
-You can create SSH keys in any of the following ways:
+You can create SSH keys by two methods:

 Using Linux Instances with SSH Keys